Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 36 projects likely impacting the region.
-Notable initiatives include Kangaroo Flat Lifestyle Estate Expansion, Crusoe College Infrastructure, Kangaroo Flat Skate Park, and Kangaroo Rise Estate.
-Below is a list of most relevant projects.
+AreaSearch has identified 36 projects likely to impact the area.
+Key projects include Kangaroo Flat Lifestyle Estate Expansion, Crusoe College Infrastructure, Kangaroo Flat Skate Park, and Kangaroo Rise Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.